She Made History as NASCAR's 1st Black Woman on Pit Crew—Then She Met Her Idol

 Daniels welcomes being a source of pride and a face of change.
 She embraces her role in helping to remake the way people look at a sport that is actively recruiting and training through its Drive for Diversity program, which specializes in transforming athletes—football players and hoopers among them—into trailblazing pit-crew members.
 And in a new Bleacher Report short film for B/REAL, a new inspirational miniseries that connects real-life heroes with all-star athletes through life-changing surprises, Daniels takes us into her daily grind, revealing why she's one of the most ambitious individuals a sports fan can encounter.

-“Personal role models would definitely be my mother—just seeing a person go through that much and still not give up,” Daniels says of her mom, who died from cancer in 2009.
-“Athletic role models?
-Candace Parker—she did it all, so I really looked up to her, definitely basketball-wise, growing up…She was a versatile player, she was just a go-getter in general, so it’d be super cool to meet her one day, too.”
+"Personal role models would definitely be my mother—just seeing a person go through that much and still not give up," Daniels says of her mom, who died from cancer in 2009.
+"Athletic role models?
+Candace Parker—she did it all, so I really looked up to her, definitely basketball-wise, growing up...she was a versatile player, she was just a go-getter in general, so it'd be super cool to meet her one day, too."

 Watch the full story of Brehanna Daniels...and stay tuned for the surprise ending: